OpenXiangShan/XiangShan-doc/docs/tools/xsenv-en.md

 The environment we provide does not include the src code for compiling Linux Kernel, users need to download it by themselves.

-> Tip: We provide pre-generated workloads in `xs-env/XiangShan/ready-to-run`, including workloads that boots linux and run hello.c (linux.bin).
+> Tip: We provide pre-generated workloads in `xs-env/XiangShan/ready-to-run`, including workloads that boot linux and run hello.c (linux.bin).

 ### Run workload using NEMU emulator

 NEMU is an instruction set emulator.
 We use NEMU as the implementation reference for Xiangshan.
-After you generated workload based on nexus-am or bbl, it is recommend that to test the workload on NEMU.
+After you generated workload based on nexus-am or bbl, it is recommended to test the workload on NEMU.

-Before running the workload on the NEMU emulator, we need to make sure the virtual peripherals of NEMU uses the same address as Xiangshan.
+Before running the workload on the NEMU emulator, we need to make sure the virtual peripherals of NEMU use the same address as Xiangshan.
 Go to the `/xs-env/NEMU` directory and run the following command:

 ```bash
 make clean